KENJI-JIN/movie_edit/README.md

 how to insatall moviepy(https://zulko.github.io/moviepy/install.html)

 # Usage
+1. Type commands as follows to make folders needed.
+`cd movie_edit`
+`python prepare.py`

-At first, please prepare video files in `input_video` folder.
+2.Prepare video files in `input_video` folder.

 *video files must be same size.
-Next, please name the files with a number and an underscore at the beginning as follows.
+3. Name the files with a number and an underscore at the beginning as follows.
 The videos are merged in the order of the numbers.
 `1_`videofilename
 `2_`videofilename
 ...

-Finally please type the command as follows
+4. Type the command as follows
-`cd movie_edit`
 `python video_merge.py`

 The movie merged(default:`video_merged.mp4`) will be made in `output_video` folder.
-You can specify the folder to save oputput file to use `--foldername`, and the name of output file to use `--output_filename`.
+You can specify the folder which contains input files to use `--foldername`, and the name of output file to use `--output_filename`.